mitulgolakiya/laravel-api-generator/README.md

         composer update

-3. add the ServiceProvider to the providers array in config/app.php
+3. Add the ServiceProvider to the providers array in config/app.php

         'Mitul\APIGenerator\APIGeneratorServiceProvider'